gamecraftCZ/bluet/README.md

 - If you get `your_script.sh: command not found` for script you have in your home directory, change its path to `./your_script.sh`
+- Rule is not working: Maybe the rule is defined incorrectly.
+Check `systemctl status bluet` / `systemctl --user status bluet` for logs.
+  If there was error parsing the rule, you will se it here.

 ## Development documentation